gabemule/git-aliases/docs/workflow/best-practices.md

 ### Common Conflict Scenarios

 #### 1. PR Creation Conflicts
-When your PR can't be automatically merged:
+When GitHub reports your PR can't be automatically merged:

 1. Sync with target branch
 ```bash